dweath411/Python-Projects-Directory/README.md

+# **Overview**
+This directory contains a set of Python projects aimed at improving programming skills through practical coding challenges.
+The projects range from classic games to well-known algorithms.
+They focus on key techniques such as recursion, class design, and algorithm optimization.

+## Projects included:

+**Madlibs**: A simple fill in the blank word game.

+**Tic-Tac-Toe**: A game with an AI that uses the Minimax algorithm.

+**Hangman**: A word guessing game.

+**Guess the number**: A game seeing who can guess the number at random.

+**Rock-Paper-Scissors**: Classic game of RPS.

+**Minesweeper**: A grid-based puzzle game.

+**Binary Search**: An efficient search algorithm for sorted arrays.

+**Sudoku Solver**: A recursive approach to solving Sudoku puzzles.

+The following projects will have their own documentation, as they are a bit more extensive than the rest: Tic-Tac-Toe, Hangman, Minesweeper, Binary Search, and Sodoku Solver.

 #1 - **Madlibs**

 In a traditional Madlib, you have a bunch of blanks in a paragraph.
 Somebody would fill out those blanks, then read the paragraph out loud with the words that they chose in those blanks.